sildater/parangonar/README.md

 To demonstrate **Parangonar** the contents of performance and score alignment file (encoded in the [match file format](https://cpjku.github.io/matchfile/)) are loaded, which returns a score object, a performance objects, and an alignment list.
 A new alignment is computed using different note matchers and the predicted alignment are compared to the ground truth.

-Creation of Note Alignments
+Documentation: creation of note alignments
 ==========

 **Parangonar** contains implementations of note alignments algorithms:

-1. Automatic Note Matching:
+1. Offline Note Matching:
     - `AutomaticNoteMatcher`:
         piano roll-based, hierarchical DTW and combinatiroial optimization for pitch-wise note distribution. requires scores and performances in the current implementation, but not necessarily.
     - `DualDTWNoteMatcher`:
         symbolic note set-based DTW, pitch-wise onsetDTW, separate handling of ornamentations possible. requires scores and performances for sequence representation.
         Default and SOTA for standard score to performance matching.
     - `TheGlueNoteMatcher`:
         pre-trained neural network for note similarity, useful for large mismatches between versions. works on any two MIDI files.

-2. Anchor Point Alignment:
     - `AnchorPointNoteMatcher`:
         semi-automatic version of the `AutomaticNoteMatcher`, useful if annotations can be leveraged as anchor points.

-3. Online / Realtime Alignment:
+3. Online / Real-time Note Matching:
     - `OnlineTransformerMatcher`::
         pre-trained neural network for local alignment decisions. post-processing by a tempo model.
     - `OnlinePureTransformerMatcher`
         pre-trained neural network for local alignment decisions. no post-processing.
     - `TempoOLTWMatcher`:
         tba.
     - `OLTWMatcher`:
         tba.

-Dynamic Programming
+Documentation: dynamic programming
 ==========

 **Parangonar** contains implementations of (non-)standard dynamic programming sequence alignment algorithms: